glic3rinu/passlib/docs/install.rst

 * PyPy -- v1.5 or newer.
 * Jython -- v2.5 or newer.

-Passlib should work with all operating systems and enviroments, as it contains builtin fallbacks for almost all OS-dependant features.
+Passlib should work with all operating systems and environments, as it contains builtin fallbacks for almost all OS-dependant features.
 Google App Engine is supported as well.